Skip to main content

 Recovery in hospital

 You may feel uncomfortable after a caesarean.
-You'll be offered pain-relieving medicine and you'll have a drip in your arm to give you fluids.
-You'll usually be in hospital for 3 to 4 days.
+Ask for painkillers as often as you need them.
+You will have a drip in your arm to give you fluids.
+You'll usually stay in hospital for 3 to 4 days.

 During this time it's important to do deep breathing and leg exercises regularly.
 This will reduce the risk of chest infections and blood clots in your legs.